bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-j/troubleshooting.rst

 ::

     Drive content:         D:Drive num:F:Slot loaded:Volume Name
     D:0:F:2:vol2        or D:Drive num:E
     D:1:F:42:vol42
     D:3:E

     Slot content:
     S:1:F:vol1             S:Slot num:F:Volume Name
     S:2:E               or S:Slot num:E
     S:3:F:vol4

     Import/Export tray slots:
     I:10:F:vol10           I:Slot num:F:Volume Name
     I:11:E              or I:Slot num:E
     I:12:F:vol40

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 transfer 1 2`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 transfer 1 2`

 :index:`[TAG=mtx-changer listall] <single: mtx-changer listall>`

 This command should transfer a volume from source (1) to destination (2)

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 slots`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 slots`

 :index:`[TAG=mtx-changer slots] <single: mtx-changer slots>`

 This command should return the number of slots in your autochanger.

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 unload 1 /dev/nst0 0`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 unload 1 /dev/nst0 0`

 :index:`[TAG=mtx-changer unload] <single: mtx-changer unload>`

 If a tape is loaded from slot 1, this should cause it to be unloaded.

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 load 3 /dev/nst0 0`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 load 3 /dev/nst0 0`

 :index:`[TAG=mtx-changer load] <single: mtx-changer load>`

 Assuming you have a tape in slot 3, it will be loaded into drive (0).

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 loaded 0 /dev/nst0 0`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 loaded 0 /dev/nst0 0`

 :index:`[TAG=mtx-changer loaded] <single: mtx-changer loaded>`

 It should print "3" Note, we have used an "illegal" slot number 0.
 In this case, it is simply ignored because the slot number is not used.
 However, it must be specified because the drive parameter at the end of the command is needed to select the correct drive.

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 unload 3 /dev/nst0 0`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 unload 3 /dev/nst0 0`

 :index:`[TAG=mtx-changer unload] <single: mtx-changer unload>`

 will unload the tape into slot 3.

-Once all the above commands work correctly, assuming that you have the right **Changer Command** in your configuration, Bareos should be able to operate the changer.
+Once all the above commands work correctly, assuming that you have the right Changer Command in your configuration, Bareos should be able to operate the changer.
 The only remaining area of problems will be if your autoloader needs some time to get the tape loaded after issuing the command.
-After the **mtx-changer** script returns, Bareos will immediately rewind and read the tape.
+After the mtx-changer script returns, Bareos will immediately rewind and read the tape.
 If Bareos gets rewind I/O errors after a tape change, you will probably need to configure the
-:option:`load_sleep` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf`.
-You can test whether or not you need a **sleep** by putting the following commands into a file and running it as a script:
+``load_sleep`` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf`.
+You can test whether or not you need a sleep by putting the following commands into a file and running it as a script:

 ::

    #!/bin/sh
    /usr/lib/bareos/scripts/mtx-changer /dev/sg0 unload 1 /dev/nst0 0
    /usr/lib/bareos/scripts/mtx-changer /dev/sg0 load 3 /dev/nst0 0
    mt -f /dev/st0 rewind
    mt -f /dev/st0 weof

 If the above script runs, you probably have no timing problems.
-If it does not run, start by putting a **sleep 30** or possibly a **sleep 60** in the script just after the mtx-changer load command.
-If that works, then you should configure the :option:`load_sleep` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf` to the specified value so that it will be effective when Bareos runs.
+If it does not run, start by putting a sleep 30 or possibly a sleep 60 in the script just after the mtx-changer load command.
+If that works, then you should configure the ``load_sleep`` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf` to the specified value so that it will be effective when Bareos runs.

 A second problem that comes up with a small number of autochangers is that they need to have the cartridge ejected before it can be removed.
-If this is the case, the **load 3** will never succeed regardless of how long you wait.
+If this is the case, the load 3 will never succeed regardless of how long you wait.
 If this seems to be your problem, you can insert an eject just after the unload so that the script looks like:

 ::

    #!/bin/sh
    /usr/lib/bareos/scripts/mtx-changer /dev/sg0 unload 1 /dev/nst0 0
-    mt -f /dev/st0 offline
-    /usr/lib/bareos/scripts/mtx-changer /dev/sg0 load 3 /dev/nst0 0
+   mt -f /dev/st0 offline /usr/lib/bareos/scripts/mtx-changer /dev/sg0 load 3 /dev/nst0 0
    mt -f /dev/st0 rewind
    mt -f /dev/st0 weof

-If this solves your problems, set the parameter :option:`offline` in the config file :file:`/etc/bareos/mtx-changer.conf` to "1".
+If this solves your problems, set the parameter ``offline`` in the config file :file:`/etc/bareos/mtx-changer.conf` to "1".

 Restore
 =======